 3. Dine Nashville

-Restaurant Week is part of the experience.
+Restaurant Week is also part of the experience.
 Over 60 local restaurants participate, showcasing a 3-course tasting menu for a set price.

 This is a great way to support locally-owned restaurants and makes for a great date night or treat the whole family.

-Restaurant Week takes place February 20th - 26th, 2023.
 To learn more and plan your feasting, check out their website here.

 5. Take a Walking Tour of Nashville